Get more information about University of Memphis by clicking links below:

 - Theatre Program

-U of M is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of Memphis is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
 The most popular sports played are listed below:

 - Baseball (372)